solacese/terraform-ansible-solace-sdkperf/ansible/README.md

 Inside the /terraform/templates/playbooks/ folder

-> :warning: If you create copies of the files, make sure to include a Terraform "local_file" resource, to read the new template, parse it and generate the appropiate .yml file on the ansible path
+> :warning: If you create copies of the files, make sure to include a Terraform "local_file" resource, to read the new template, parse it and generate the appropriate .yml file on the ansible path